New Year – New Financial You!

 Build Your Emergency Fund:

 Now is the time to build up your financial savings.
 Pay yourself first.
-If you don’t need to use your recent stimulus payment to catch up on debt, consider putting all or part of it toward your emergency fund!
+Consider putting all funds not being used to pay bills toward your emergency fund!
 Evaluate other areas you can cut back on expenses… groceries (discount grocery shopping, coupons, eating the food you have), cable and other subscription services.
 Do you need Netflix, Amazon Prime, Disney Plus and HBO this month?
 These little cuts to your financial budget can make a big difference.
+And they don’t have to be a lifetime cut!
+Considering making these cuts for a short amount of time to build up your savings and then reevaluate your entertainment needs.
 Check out our past blog post on Holiday Meal Planning for inexpensive meal planning and shopping ideas.

 Spending Freeze Challenge: